mcoulthurst/xd-user-journey/README.md

 It is intended that common graphics are used for the personas, with multiple artboards used for each persona in the service.

 ## To do
-* Automatically re-size the artborad based on the length of the user journey
+* Automatically re-size the artboard based on the length of the user journey
 * Use custom emoticons for the emotions in the journey
 * Structure the generated drawing to improve editing
 * Format the side panel text with bullet lists